Chovy’s in Meadville will not reopen due to pandemic

 Like all other Pennsylvania restaurants, Chovy’s has been closed for dining during the pandemic, and many have been looking forward to it reopening when Pennsylvania and Crawford County enter the GREEN phase on Friday.
 But that won’t be happening.

-owner Carla Travaglini Klucynczynski announced this on the restaurants Facebook page Tuesday:
+Owner Carla Travaglini Kluczynski announced this on the restaurants Facebook page Tuesday:

 “I want to thank all of our staff, Chovy’s! fans and the Meadville Community for supporting Chovy’s!
 Italian Casual through all of the years.
 How we enjoyed hosting so many of your special celebrations of life!